Andrew-Chen-Wang/Andrew-Chen-Wang/README.md

 Monthly quotes I make (view README comments for my past quotes):

-> You don't convince others by being their nemesis but instead by being their friend.
+> You can be 100% successful building but fail at the end -- not because you failed, but because you made a mistake.

+<sup>explanation in comments in README</sup>

 <!--
 1. Don't hold grudges.
 Let 'em go.
 Focus on what you love, not hate.
 <sup>My small motto that someone said was pretty nice.</sup>
+2. You don't convince others by being their nemesis but instead by being their friend.
+3. You can be 100% successful building but fail at the end -- not because you failed, but because you made a mistake. - Wednesday 30 Sep 2020.
+(Just for explanation: think about a very competitive market.
+You can continue to increase your sales in every decision you make, which is a success.
+But whether it's right or wrong is different.
+You made the wrong decision in that your competitors made more sales than you.
+That was your mistake.
+Maybe 2/3 options led to success, and you chose the one that increased your sales account tremendously.
+But your competitor chose that other successful option.
+Knowing the difference between success-failure and correctness is important to me.
 -->

 I'm looking to help with whatever I can;